amouro/drupalden_iwakuni_2023/section-4.md

          </ul>
     </div>
 </div>

 <!--
+So let's think the unresolved issue.
+What to do with the multiple pronunciation Kanji?

-This issue only affects Japanese Kanji, or when sorting with Chinese character with phonetic element using Zhuyin or Pinyin.
+The issue affects Japanese Kanji, or Chinese character when sorting with phonetic element using Zhuyin or Pinyin.

-Native speakers know the common variations of the pronouciation, when we process in head, it is processed together.
+Technically, native speakers know the common variations of the pronouciation, when we process in head, it is processed together, it does not really bother to the native spearkers.

+However my understanding could be wrong about Japanese, I would be happy to hear from you, what is the practical solution.

-Sometimes if the client request to make it in the explicit order, the better way it to map the words into a pre-defined table or array.
+Sometimes if the client request to make it in the explicit order, the better way is to map the words into a pre-defined table or array.
 In the end it will be a fully customized array.

 <b>Next slide >>>>></b>